About Us

 It applies now as it did then.
 Learn to recognize the motion, and apply it to skiing and riding.

 About: Pole Tipping.
 The Best Exercise To Improve Your Skiing, was the RIH based teaching progression demonstrated and used to pass level two certification, for the Professional Ski Instructors of America exam.
 Along with Pointing, and Tail of The Dolphin™, RIH methods were later used to prepare for and pass full international ski instructor certification, and receive International, ISIA, certification as well.
-Tom Moher pointed out that pole tipping interrelates and trains both sides of the brain at the same time.
-If you know what one hand is doing, but the other flies around changing the relationship between the two, this will help you keep track, and train you in for an easy RIH poleswing.
+Tom Moher pointed out that pole tipping engages both sides of the brain at the same time.

-Organization:
+The Organization:

-Ride In Harmony™ - RIH
+Ride In Harmony™

 "The Dance With Nature Is A Ride In Harmony™".